YiboWANG214/CS534MachineLearning/README.md

 # CS534MachineLearning

-# This is a course project.
+# This is a course project cooperated by three persons.
 # Code, preprocessed data and slides are in different branches